-The Athenaeum of Ohio has identified three learning outcomes for each of the following three master’s degree programs:
+The Athenaeum of Ohio has identified three learning outcomes for each of the following two master’s degree programs:

 Master of Divinity (MDiv)